ginkorea/llm_agentic_system/readme.md

 # Autonomous Software Development System

-# Still Under Development - Not Ready for Deployment
+<span style="color: red;">Under Active Development - Not Ready for Deployment in a Production Environment</span>

 ## By Josh Gompert, Nathan Smith, and Kruti Shah